 - For Sleep & Deep Relaxation: Many people prefer binaural beats due to their gentle and immersive nature.

-- For Focus & Active Meditation: If you're not distracted by the sound, isochronic tones can be highly effective due to their strong, attention-grabbing rhythm.
+- For Focus & Active Meditation: If you're not distracted by sound, isochronic tones can be highly effective due to their strong, attention-grabbing rhythm.

 Our generator now supports both high-quality binaural beats and isochronic tones, giving you the freedom to choose the method that works best for you.
 We believe in empowering you with the right tools for your mind.